Interview with Anton Ananyev, Chief Operating Manager at Wedding.net

 The goal

 According to Anton, Wedding.net’s mission is to bring vendors and couples together: vendors such as venues and photographers can showcase their services, and couples can easily sort and filter to find the right match.
 “Our goal is to be the convenient way they can find each other,” says Anton.
-The business model is straight-forward: Vendors get listed for free, but pay for the customers they get from the website.
-This keeps an active and bustling marketplace that always has prospective brides and grooms browsing.
+The business model is straightforward: Vendors get listed for free but pay for the customers they get from the website.
+This keeps an active and bustling marketplace with prospective brides and grooms browsing.

 In search of a CRM for vendor management

-“We needed to have the opportunity to find client information very, very quickly”
+“We needed to have the opportunity to find client information very quickly.”

-For a while, the team relied on Google Sheets because of its ease; however, they quickly outgrew its limited functionality.
-One issue they faced — when multiple people are editing data in the same spreadsheet, it’s easy to accidentally lose information.
-“We need to have the opportunity to work with the same client... for example, we have content managers, we have a service team, we have a corporate alliance team, and all people are working on the same information” he explains.
+The team relied on Google Sheets for a while because of its ease; however, they quickly outgrew its limited functionality.
+One issue they faced was that it was easy to lose information accidentally when multiple people edited data in the same spreadsheet.
+“We need to have the opportunity to work with the same client... for example, we have content managers, a service team, a corporate alliance team, and all people are working on the same information,” he explains.
 Anton and his team realized that Google Sheets was only a temporary solution.
-“We started looking for something more convenient, modern and useful,” he says.
+“We started looking for something more convenient, modern, and useful,” he says.

-Anton says that usually people are very resistant to using a CRM for vendor management because they think it will be difficult and time-consuming to implement.
-For this reason, their top criteria when searching for a CRM for vendor management was a simple interface and the ability to set up everything themselves.
-He says, “We didn’t have the time and didn’t have CRM specialists to do the integration, that’s why we needed a solution that could be implemented quickly by ourselves.”
+Their top criteria when searching for a CRM for vendor management are a simple interface and the ability to set up everything themselves.
+He says, “We didn’t have the time and didn’t have CRM specialists to do the integration.
+That’s why we needed a solution that could be implemented quickly by ourselves.”

 Eliminating lost tasks with a CRM for vendor management

-Wedding.net had the smarts and the business acumen, but the inability to manage all their important tasks was holding them back from reaching their full sales potential, making their sales cycle much longer.
+Wedding.net had the smarts and the business acumen.
+Still, the inability to manage all their important tasks kept them from reaching their full sales potential, making their sales cycle much longer.
 Here are the steps they took to reduce the number of lost tasks and get organized.

 Step 1.
 Segmenting vendors into different pipelines

-To battle the chaos, the company sorted vendors into unique pipelines, and also split them by team: venues for one team into one pipeline, venues for another team into another pipeline, photographers into another and so on.
-Anton explains that by having various pipelines, it’s much easier to work with several teams.
-This move makes total sense because there is a unique process for working with each category of vendor.
-It also brings important clarity to a process where multiple teams work with the same vendor simultaneously.
+To battle the chaos, the company sorted vendors into unique pipelines.
+It splits them by team: venues for one team into one pipeline, venues for another team into another pipeline, photographers into another, and so on.
+Anton explains that having various pipelines makes it much easier to work with several teams.
+This move makes total sense because there is a unique process for working with each vendor category.
+It also brings important clarity to a process where multiple teams simultaneously work with the same vendor.

 Step 2.
 Customizing lead cards to fit the team

-For the Wedding.net team, having all the important info at your fingertips is crucial for the long process of building relationships with vendors.
-That’s why the lead card needs to make the most important information visible in a glance.
+For the Wedding.net team, having all the important info at your fingertips is crucial for building vendor relationships.
+That’s why the lead card needs to make the most important information visible at a glance.
 “There are simple solutions,” says Anton, “For example, Trello — it's simple.
-It's very pretty and nice, and it's very intuitive, but it’s not suitable for managing lots of contacts and big data.
+It's very pretty, nice, and intuitive, but it’s not suitable for managing lots of contacts and big data.
 There is no opportunity to set up many customizable fields and so on.”
 “So, Trello is flexible, but that’s just not what it was designed for,” he adds.
-Kommo, on the other hand, allows them to work with a big database, as well as store and edit detailed history of all leads and contacts in one convenient location.
+Kommo on the other hand, allows them to work with a big database and store and edit detailed history of all leads and contacts in one convenient location.

 Step 3.
 Keeping track of tasks

 Anton explains that one of the most useful features they find in Kommo is setting tasks and getting reminders about what’s coming next.
 “Tasks are very, very useful,” says Anton, “It's much more control regarding the time.
-With our tasks, it's very important to do them on time because otherwise, we can easily lose our clients.
+It's very important to do our tasks on time because otherwise, we can easily lose our clients.
 We can forget to call venues or something like that.”
-“Tasks are very, very useful,” says Anton, “It's much more control regarding the time.
-With our tasks, it's very important to do them on time because otherwise, we can easily lose our clients.
-We can forget to go to a venue or something like that.”
+“Tasks are very useful,” says Anton, “It's much more control regarding the time.

 “With our tasks, it's very important to do them on time because otherwise, we can easily lose our clients.
 We can forget to call venues or something like that.”